kartikpat/paytm_assignment/README.md

   2. Server side rendering using renderToNodeStream
   3. Responsive
   4. Using key on react elements for large lists
+  5. SEO best practices, like adding meta title, description, viewport and alt for images

 Screenshots for light house are attached in the email.